-Over the many years I’ve been writing Science Sparks, autumn has always been my favourite season to design themed activities for.
+Over the many years I’ve been writing Science Sparks, Autumn has always been my favourite season to design themed activities for.
 I love the colourful leaves, dark nights, cooler weather and of course the run up to Christmas is always exciting too!
-This collection of fall science experiments and activities hopefully has something to excite kids ( and adults ) of all ages.
+This collection of fall science experiments and activities makes me smile every time I read it and hopefully has something to excite kids ( and adults ) of all ages.

 Fall Science Experiments for Kids

-We love this leaf chromatography experiment from Playdough to Plato.
+This leaf chromatography experiment from Playdough to Plato is fascinating and very colourful.